pkuoslab/Paladin/README.md

 request `http://127.0.0.1:5700/stop?serial=xxx` to stop paladin.
 You can restart your work by using `java -jar paladin.jar`.
 Paladin will start from where you saved the graph.

 ### Replay
+The saved graph file is used to replay
 - stop testing before replay
 - or use `java -jar paladin.jar -p` to replay
 - request `http://127.0.0.1:5700/replay?serial=xxx&nodes=activity_id` to generate a test case that reaches a specific page.
 The target page is identified by a unique id.
 To find all available id and corresponding screenshot, you can save screenshot while testing by setting `config.json`.